-To promote sustainability and energy efficiency in new construction, the BOZ requires that buildings within a designated "High-Performance Area" achieve 15 public benefit points from Energy Conservation and Generation.
+To promote sustainability and energy efficiency in new construction, the BOZ requires that buildings within a designated "High-Performance Area" achieve 15 Public Benefit points from Energy Conservation and Generation.
 To achieve this, the Zoning Ordinance requires that buildings exceed the energy-efficiency standards for the building type by 17.5% for new buildings or 10% for existing buildings.

 Since the Plan was approved in 2017, the County has been working to adopt ever-more-efficient building and energy codes, making the BOZ "stretch goal" a requirement.
 These important advances have made exceeding these higher energy-efficiency standards by 17.5% significantly more difficult.
-In recognition of the County's higher efficiency standards and to remove an unintended obstacle to development, the MMPA recommends updating the BOZ to remove the requirement to achieve 15 points in the Energy Conservation and Generation Public Benefit category.
+In recognition of the County's higher efficiency standards and to remove an unintended obstacle to development, the MMPA recommends updating the BOZ to change the requirement from achieving 15 points in the Energy Conservation and Generation Public Benefit category to exceeding the applicable building and/or energy code.
+The MMPA also recommends updating the Bethesda Downtown Plan Implementation Guidelines to identify the appropriate standard and methodology for determining the number of Public Benefit points.